Back

 What UI dashboards are used for?

 In many industries, people work daily with a large array of information that is difficult to process and understand in text form.
 Let’s take a look at the same example with banks.
-Imagine you want to see how much money you spend on food per month, but the app just gives you a history of all transactions during this period.
-To get to the desired data, you would need to go through every charge manually and calculate the total amount spent on groceries.
+Imagine you want to see how much money you spend on food per month, but the app only gives you a history of all transactions during this period.
+To get to the desired data, you must go through every charge manually and calculate the total amount spent on groceries.
 Sounds complicated and tedious, right?
-What if the analyzed numbers are even bigger, for example, you analyze the expenses of a small business?
+What if the analyzed numbers are even bigger?
+For example, you analyze the expenses of a small business.

 UI dashboards not only simplify your experience but also save time and make your work more efficient.
 Dashboards are essential in many fields: